 It’s fair to say Ocean Zone was very much hit and miss for most people.
-While a brave attempt to combine an dirty engine room with saloon cruise ship elegance thousands of feet under the sea, it never felt quite right, despite having some brilliant water-based games.
+While a brave attempt to combine a dirty engine room with saloon cruise ship elegance thousands of feet under the sea, it never felt quite right, despite having some brilliant water-based games.
 Industrial zone was always a classic part of the maze, and it’s great to see it return.

 4. New Future zone

 For the most part set designer James Dillon recreated his original plans as closely as possible from the original, but the old Futuristic zone – now renamed to the more sensible Future zone – needed a revamp.
 The result is a fantastic crisp white, modern spaceship, with unique spinning deck platform in the middle.
-It’s a shame the windows looking out to space are gone, and the infamous talking computer now only used when entering the maze.
+It’s a shame that the windows looking out to space are gone, and the infamous talking computer now only used when entering the maze.

 5. Transferring between zones